higherkindness/mu-scala/docs/src/main/docs/guides/generate-sources-from-idl/avro.md

 ## Avro code generation details

-In this section we are going to explain how we can generate the different Scala structures using the Avro IDL.
+This section explains the different Scala structures that are generated from Avro IDL.

 To achieve this generation Mu's source generator uses [avrohugger](https://github.com/julianpeeters/avrohugger) behind the scenes.